kisonecat/data-bootcamp/README.md

 data](DATA.md) if you're having trouble finding a data set to play with.

-As always, the first step is to **look at your data** but your chosen data might be high-dimensional or otherwise hard to explore.
+The first step is to **look at your data** but your chosen data might be high-dimensional or otherwise hard to explore.
 So this week we consider clustering algorithms (k-means, and hierarchical clustering) and we use some linear algebra (e.g., singular value decomposition) to reduce the dimension of our data.

 - Day 9: high-dimensional data, correlation
 - Day 10: k-means
 - Day 11: hierarchical clustering
 - Day 12: linear algebra

+I also want to make sure that you are comfortable with the command-line, an editor, and can run Python code from `.py` files.
+A little practice with Unix will go a long way!

 **By the end of [Week 3](week3/README.md)** you will be prepared to find a (potentially high-dimensional!) data set you are interested in, find some insights in your data, and present evidence supporting your hypothesis.